LukeShortCloud/rootpages/markdown/linux.md

 # Initial RAM Filesystem

-The initramfs (inital RAM filesystem) is used to boot up a system before loading the full Linux kernel.
-It is the successor to the initrd (inital RAM disk).
+The initramfs (initial RAM filesystem) is used to boot up a system before loading the full Linux kernel.
+It is the successor to the initrd (initial RAM disk).
 A boot loader, such as GRUB, loads the initramfs first.
 This usually contains a minimum copy of the kernel and drivers required to boot up the system.
-Once the boot initalization is complete, the initramfs continues to load all of the available kernel modules.
+Once the boot initialization is complete, the initramfs continues to load all of the available kernel modules.
 [1][2]

 Sources: